MicrosoftDocs/azure-docs/articles/virtual-machines/linux/sap-hana-overview-high-availability-disaster-recovery.md

  - During the restoration: SAP HANA on Azure Service Management might ask you to attend a conference call to ensure that no data is getting lost.

- - After the restoration: SAP HANA on Azure Service Management will notify you when the storage snapshot has been restored.
+ - After the restoration: SAP HANA on Azure Service Management notifies you when the storage snapshot has been restored.

 5. After the restoration process is complete, remount all data volumes.